adarsh500/mark/README.md

 - Categorize, tag, and star your bookmarks
 - Find exactly what you're looking for with the powerful search and filter feature
-- Share your bookmarks with your friends across multiple platforms
+- Support for nested bookmark collections
-- Native dark mode :)
+- Dark mode support
-- And many more exciting ones on the way!
+- One click bookmark imports

 ## Getting Started